FreeRTOS/FreeRTOS-Kernel/Test/VeriFast/tasks/vTaskSwitchContext/README.md

 ## Issue 2: Model-induced Complexity

-The formalization of doubly linked segments induces heavy complexity.
+The formalization of doubly linked list segments induces heavy complexity.
 The problem lies in the fact that `DLS` cannot express empty list segments.
 This leads to complex case distinctions whenever we access list nodes.
 Consequently, our proof becomes very complex and every list access leads to an exponential blow-up of the proof tree.